cpiod/JH_mega_challenges_pack/README.md

 - Angel of Monomania: you love your weapon.
 You won’t change it for anything else!
 - Angel of Carpentry: what if you were not a soldier but a humble carpenter?
 - Angel of Real Time: in combat, you have only 1s to decide what to do
+- Angel of no Retreat (by Deemzul): you cannot move away from enemies that you see unless moving towards another enemy
-- Trial of Tourism: visit the moons of Jupiter peacefully
+- Trial of Tourism (by Sihoiba): visit the moons of Jupiter peacefully
 - Trial of Purgatory: enter the Purgatory, loot its uniques, and meet its boss…
 - and many more to come!